 Traffic Safety GA knows the feeling.
 Driving is a huge responsibility and requires focus and skills.
 We want you to be safe on the roads.
 Our specialty is road and traffic safety.
 Our customers are our number one priority.
-If you’re wondering how to pass the driver’s test, rather young or older in age, we can help.
-Continue reading for tips on how to pass the driving test in Georgia.
+If you’re wondering how to pass the Georgia driver’s test, rather young or older age, we can help.
+Continue reading for tips on how to pass the Georgia Driving Test.

 Check off all the important points before operating the vehicle.

 Adjust your mirrors, your seat position, steering wheel position, and of course fasten your seatbelt before leaving the parking lot.
 This will indicate to your administrator you are skilled enough to drive a vehicle.
 They will also need for you to know where your emergency flashers are, parking brake, windshield wipers and other necessary points in your vehicle that are essential to driving.
 Make sure you use your directional signals!

 Keep your hands on the wheel!

 Keep your hands on the wheel at all times when you are operating the vehicle.
 Your goal should be for the administrator to feel safe while you take the driving test.
 Keeping your hands on the wheel is a good habit when driving even after you're licensed.
 The proper hand position is at ten and two when holding the steering wheel.
 If you drive one-handed at the twelve o'clock position you will fail your test.

 Stop at stop signs and properly change lanes.